 Would you look at that: the country's two biggest cellular carriers released an update to their respective Android customer apps on the same day.
 Between the two of them, Verizon's app definitely gets the more interesting additions: My Verizon now lets you pay your bill by scanning it via the camera.
 Well, the update text says it does - I can't actually find an option to scan my bill anywhere in the (frustratingly disorganized) app.
+Then again, I'm not due for another month.
+Perhaps it's contextual.

 This afternoon, Motorola's Punit Soni shared a post on Google+ to follow up on the company's earlier "more to share soon..." post.
 Soni's post pointed users toward Motorola Mobility's online upgrade checking interface, which tells users whether or not their Motorola device will be receiving any planned updates.